ochairo/vanillante/README.md

 SOLID principles, Software Design Patterns, Atomic Design, and Readable Code.
 These concepts aim to develop applications that are easy to understand, maintain, adapt, and modify.

-However, while these principles make it easier to understand the code,
+However, while these concepts make it easier to understand the code,
 they can also lead to complexity and over-engineering in programming concepts.

 ![architecture](./docs/images/architecture.png)